projectatomic/atomic-site/source/docs/atomicapp.md

 ---
-title: "AtomicApp"
+title: "Atomic App"
 ---
-# What is atomicapp?
+# What is Atomic App?

 Atomicapp is a reference implementation of the [Nulecule Specification](https://github.com/projectatomic/nulecule).
 It can be used to bootstrap container applications and to install and run them.
 Atomicapp is designed to be run in a container context.
 Examples using this tool may be found in the [Nulecule examples directory](https://github.com/projectatomic/nulecule/tree/master/examples).